 Ms. Craig received her law degree from Stanford Law School in 2007, where she was Co-Managing Editor of the Stanford Law & Policy Review and graduated with Pro Bono Distinction.
 She earned her B.A. from Stanford University in 2004, graduating Phi Beta Kappa with University Distinction and received Interdisciplinary Honors in International Security Studies.
 During her undergraduate career, Ms. Craig was The Greg Peterson Fellow and recipient of the Donald B. Marron Prize for the Most Original Historical Analysis Paper from the Center for the Study of the Presidency Fellows Program.
 She also interned in the offices of Sens.
 Dianne Feinstein and Susan M. Collins.

 Prior to joining the firm, Ms. Craig clerked for the Honorable Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit in Phoenix, Arizona.

-Ms. Craig is a member of the California, United States Court of Appeals for the Ninth Circuit, United States District Court for the Central District of California, and the United States District Court for the Northern District of California Bars.
-She is also a member of the American Bar Association.
+Ms. Craig is a member of the California, United States Court of Appeals for the Ninth Circuit, United States District Court for the Central District of California, United States District Court for the Northern District of California, and the United States District Court for the Southern District of California Bars.

 Stanford University - 2007 Juris Doctor